-Activities supported by this program are determined by state and federal statutes, federal regulations, and ICJI policies.
-If an applicant receives an award, the funded project is bound by the provisions of this solicitation, as well as any applicable federal and state laws, regulations, and policies.
-All grants from the ICJI Victim Services Division are reimbursement grants.
+Activities supported by this program are determined by state and federal statutes, federal regulations, and ICJI policies and procedures.
+If an applicant receives an award, the funded project is bound by the provisions of this solicitation, any applicable laws, rules, policies, regulations, and special conditions, 2 C.F.R. part 200, and the current version of the DOJ Grants Financial Guide, including updates to the guide after an award is made.
+All grants from ICJI Victim Services are reimbursement grants.
 Verification of expenses along with verification of payment of expenses must be provided to ICJI on a monthly or quarterly basis prior to reimbursement of expenses.